Wars of the Roses in the North East 1460-1485

 Aug 1469 – Edward IV captured

-King Edward is Richard’s brother George, the former Archbishop, in Northamptonshire.
+King Edward is imprisoned at Middleham Castle by Richard Neville, Earl of Warwick.
+Edward was captured by Richard’s brother George Neville, the former Archbishop of York, in Northamptonshire.
 In September, Edward is thought to have escaped from captivity but he may have been released by Richard Neville.

 1470 – Stockton shipbuilding